nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 Upgrading to a new image is supported, provided that:

-* The new container image has the the same or subsequent minor version of the X-Road Security Server
+* The new container image has the same or subsequent minor version of the X-Road Security Server
   * As an exception, upgrading from 6.26.0 to 7.0.x is supported despite the major version change.
 * A volume is used for `/etc/xroad`
 * A remote database is used, or a volume is mapped to `/var/lib/postgresql/12/data`
-* The `xroad.properties` file with `serverconf_admin` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`
+* The `xroad.properties` file with `serverconf.database.admin_user` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`
 * The same image type (slim or full) and variant (ee, fi, ...) are used for the new container

 If the prerequisites are met, upgrading is straightforward: